 - Not gaining weight: Puppies should double in weight every week.

 Some dogs will have plenty of milk but be blessed with a lot more puppies than they can feed.
 Some will produce only a few drops, and some won´t produce anything at all.

-You can purchase a puppy milk replacer from a pet store or your vet, or make a natural substitute.
+You can purchase a puppy milk replacer from a pet store or your vet or make a natural substitute with coconut water.
 If you want to make up your own, follow this formula.

 A Natural Milk Replacement